oracle-livelabs/developer/orcl-blockchain-platform/1-labs-obp-env-setup/obp-console.md

 ### Pre-Requisites

 This lab assumes you have:
-* An Oracle Cloud account
+* Created an Oracle Cloud account
+* Completed Lab - Initialize Environment (Link to Initialize Environment)
+* Completed Lab - Prepare Setup (Link to Prepare Setup)

 ## Task 1: Environment Setup